DearestDreamWish/Psychosis-Cure/README.md

 + Jaak Panksepp carved out seven biologically inherited primary affective systems called SEEKING (expectancy), FEAR (anxiety), RAGE (anger), LUST (sexual excitement), CARE (nurturance), PANIC/GRIEF (sadness), and PLAY (social joy).
 He proposed what is known as "core-SELF" to be generating these affects.

++ Sensation is input about the physical world obtained by our sensory receptors and sent to the brain through the nervous system.
+Perception is the process by which the brain selects, organizes, and interprets these sensations.

 # Games: